Blog – Posted on Friday, Jan 22

 15. Belleze Chaise Lounge With Storage ($400)

-Not only does this chaise lounge look intimidatingly sophisticated, it also has a secret compartment that’s perfect for storing all your books.
+Not only does this reading chaise lounge look intimidatingly sophisticated, it also has a secret compartment that’s perfect for storing all your books.
 In other words, it’s the chair equivalent of a nice dress with pockets: why forgo style for practicality when you can have both?
 Buy it here.

 16. Hogle Lounge Chair and Ottoman ($400)